RickZzDev/RickZzDev/README.md

     - The witcher 3 :wolf: <br>
     - CS:GO :gun: <br>
     - Battlefield 4 :bomb: <br>
-    - Even though I didn't played CyberPunk 2077, I now it will be in my list.
+    - Even though I didn't played CyberPunk 2077, I know it will be in my list.
 Obs: I wrote this in the past and i'm back to say it was one of my biggest deceptions in my hole life :( :robot: <br>

   Besides games, coding and my girlfriend, I really loves to travell, know new places, watch the sea and think how can I fix that bug or how I'm grateful to do what I love, watch movies, animes, animations, and of course, listen to lo-fi beats on Spotify.